-Student grades will be posted on our.mhgs within 1 week of receipt of grades from faculty.
-Grades cannot be released over the phone or e-mail.
+Student grades will be posted on our.mhgs within one week of receipt of grades from faculty.
+Grades will not be released over the phone or e-mail.

 Grading for Practical Classes

 Practical Classes are defined as Practicum and Counseling Internship.